radek1984/avr8b/README.md

 # About the project

 This is the set of helper libraries for AVR 8 bit RISC microcontrollers.
-It is written in C and with thought of being used in Eclipse IDE.
-Patches and suggestions are warmly welcome.
+It is written in C. Patches and suggestions are warmly welcome.

 # Supported MCUs